Programs for Teachers

 Watch this page for current and upcoming events especially for teachers and educators.
 Read more on the Additional Teacher Programs and Resources page.

-Art & Environment will be available as an online-only teacher professional development course during the summer of 2014.
-With 11 years of experience teaching Eco Art directly to high school students, the Wexner Center’s Director of Education Shelly Casto has extensive materials and resources to share with teachers around the world.
-Designed primarily for K–12 art teachers, this course will provide an in-depth introduction to the emerging field of Eco Art as well as a basic introduction to environmentalism.
-Teachers will leave the course with a range of curriculum ideas from their fellow students and an extensive online curriculum packet.
-Along with K–12 art teachers, K–5 general classroom teachers, 6–12 humanities, and 6-12 science teachers will also find the course of interest if they would like to explore interdisciplinary connections.
-This four-week course, spread over eight weeks (to allow teachers to take time away from the computer during the summer!), will be offered June 16–Aug 8.
-Cost of the course is $75 plus the purchase of two books and 3-4 online video rentals, and registration is required.
-Good internet access and a video cam are essential.
+With 12 years of experience teaching Eco Art directly to high school students, the Wexner Center’s Director of Education Shelly Casto has extensive materials and resources to share with teachers around the world.
+Designed primarily for K–12 art teachers, this course will provide an in-depth introduction to the emerging field of Eco Art as well as a basic introduction to environmental science, activism, and culture.
+Teachers will leave the course with a comprehensive online curriculum packet and an array of ideas from fellow participants.
+Art & Environment will be available as an online-only professional development course for teachers in summer 2015.
+General classroom (grades K–5), humanities (6–12), and science teachers (6–12) exploring interdisciplinary connections will also find the course of interest.
+Teachers may schedule their time flexibly while content is available.
 For complete information, please see wexartenvironment.wordpress.com.

 Art in Action